LindaAnn Loschiavo

 As the granddaughter of Italian immigrants, LoSchiavo is often grouped with "Italian-American poets" but she does not focus on issues of Italian-American identity.
 She often writes formal verse.
 In his essay, "What is Italian American Poetry?"
 Dana Gioia writes that contemporary Italian-American poets such as Loschiavo have "a heightened consciousness of their European Latin roots" and unlike many other American poets do not reflexively reject European influences; as a result, their work demonstrates an "unself-conscious sophistication."

+Her full-length poetry collection "Apprenticed to the Night" (U.K.: Universe Press, 2024) has won three awards in February 2025.

+LindaAnn LoSchiavo’s Apprenticed to the Night Receives Accolades and Global Acclaim.

+LindaAnn LoSchiavo’s Apprenticed to the Night has received the BREW Seal of Excellence from The Chrysalis BREW Project, the Spotlyts Story Award from Spotlyts Magazine, as well as recognition from Book World Front.